Murder of Yingying Zhang: Memorials

 On October 11, 2018, a memorial garden was dedicated in honor of Zhang at the corner of North Goodwin Avenue and West Clark Street.
 Designed by Phyllis Williams and Christina Nordholm, the garden consists of pathways’ stones that were designed to disappear leading to a bench, a weeping cherry tree and a memorial stone.
+As Zhang's remains were never recovered, a box containing her clothes were buried in the garden.

 On August 19, 2019, Zhang's parents announced the creation of an endowment fund called Yingying Fund, which is dedicated in honor of her.
 The fund will be used to support international students in crisis and their families.
 The Zhang family donated an initial gift of $30,000 to the fund with an additional $24,000 contributed from more than 440 donors.
 The fund is managed by the University of Illinois Foundation.

 Film and television coverage

 A documentary about Zhang's parents' search for justice, Finding Yingying, premiered at the Middlebury New Filmmakers Festival on August 27, 2020 and was released on December 11, 2020, by MTV Documentary Films.

 The case was re-enacted as "Far From Home" on the Investigation Discovery television network true crime series See No Evil in season 6, episode 5 (2020).

+The case was featured on the Oxygen television network true crime series Final Moments in season 2, episode 4 titled "Missed Bus" (2023).